MicrosoftDocs/windows-dev-docs/windows-apps-src/data-binding/data-binding-in-depth.md

 The converter also has optional parameters: [**ConverterLanguage**](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.data.binding.converterlanguage), which allows specifying the language to be used in the conversion, and [**ConverterParameter**](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.data.binding.converterparameter), which allows passing a parameter for the conversion logic.
 For an example that uses a converter parameter, see [**IValueConverter**](https://msdn.microsoft.com/library/windows/apps/BR209903).

+> [!Note]
-**Note**  If there is an error in the conversion, do not throw an exception.
+> If there is an error in the conversion, do not throw an exception.
 Instead, return [**DependencyProperty.UnsetValue**](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.dependencyproperty.unsetvalue), which will stop the data transfer.

 To display a default value to use whenever the binding source cannot be resolved, set the **FallbackValue** property on the binding object in markup.
 This is useful to handle conversion and formatting errors.
 It is also useful to bind to source properties that might not exist on all objects in a bound collection of heterogeneous types.